BioRyajenka/operational-transformation/README.md

 For 20 clients and server, all running on my laptop (AMD Ryzen 9 4900HS 3.00 GHz), it is about `832.140 ops/sec` on average.
 For 2000 clients and server, it is about `8.610 ops/sec`.
-Note that this measurements are given for "simple" history engine (see below).
+Note that these measurements are given for "simple" history engine (see below).

 ### memory consumption ###
 Server needs 24 byte for each symbol: 4 byte for id, 4 byte for value and 16 bytes for